Caching¶

 - On a miss, the request proceeds through the limiter and out to Riot.

-- On a successful (2xx) response only, the result is stored under the URL for
+- On a successful (2xx) response, the result is stored under the (prefixed) key for

 A few consequences worth knowing:

-- Keyed by the resolved URL.
+- Keyed by the resolved URL, plus any prefix.
 Two calls that produce the same URL (same routing, path params and query) share a cache entry.
-Different query params are different keys.
+A configured

 { data, meta }.
 A hit reconstructs the exact same result, so the entity's own fields,result.http.status,result.http.rateLimitsand friends are all present on a cached read, just as on a live one.
 (TherateLimitson a hit reflect the response that was cached, not a fresh measurement.) - TTL is per entry.
 Each write stamps its own expiry; there's no global flush timer.